neps-in/angular-paginate-anything/README.md

 your page and set the `templateUrl` attribute.
 Note that the `url` param can be a scope variable as well as a hard-coded string.

+Please Note the actual value of url attribute is enclosed again in single quote as  `url="'http://api.server.com/stuff'"` Also you can give a scope variable just url=api_url, if you try to use like url={{api_url}} you will hit upon errors.

 ### Benefits

 * Attaches to anything — ng-repeat, ng-grid, ngTable etc